potatoqualitee/mssqlsuite/README.md

 None

+**Notes:**
-**Note:** The `ssis` option is only supported on Windows runners.
+- The `ssis` option is only supported on Windows runners.
 When specified, the action will ensure the SSISDB catalog exists (creating it if necessary).
+- **macOS Support Temporarily Disabled:** macOS runners are currently disabled in CI/CD due to Homebrew timeout issues with Docker/Colima installations.
+This may be re-enabled in the future once the underlying issues are resolved.

 ### Details